Technologies in practice

 This is an OU level 1 module providing you with the core subject knowledge and study skills needed for both higher education and distance learning and to help you progress to modules at OU level 2.

 Technologies in practice (TM129) builds on the skills developed in key introductory modules, particularly Introduction to computing and information technology 1 (TM111).
-Therefore, if you intend to study both TM111 and TM129, you should study TM111 first.
+Therefore, if you intend to study both TM111 and TM129, we strongly recommend you study TM111 first.

 You’ll have access to a module website, which includes: